SadaqaWorks/Quran-Flutter/README.md

 # Quran Flutter
  Quran made with Flutter

-Refere to [this Trello board](https://trello.com/b/JKZ9ZyGI/quran) for planning and task list.
-If you want to contribute, fill [it up](https://sadmansamee.typeform.com/to/Df9lQG).
+If you want to contribute, fill [it up](https://sadmansamee.typeform.com/to/Df9lQG) and then refer to [Trello board](https://trello.com/b/JKZ9ZyGI/quran) for planning and task list.

 ![](quran.png)